dkian214/Copilot-Dev-Practices-GHU23/README.md

 ## :mega: Prerequisites
 Before joining the workshop, there are a few items that you will need to install or bring with you.
 1. GitHub Account
-2. Accepted the Universe 23 Organization invite
+2. Accepted the Universe 23 Organization invite to your Workshop Project - `githubuniverseworkshops/Copilot-Dev-Practices-[your_handle]`
+3. If you have not received an invite for step 2, then process and do step 4 and 5.
+If you have received an invite and successfully accessed your Project, please skip to step 6.
-3. Use this template, and create a new repository in the same Organization to get all the features available.
+4. Use this template, and create a new repository in the same Organization to get all the features available.
 As seen below.
 <p align="center"><img width="500" alt="image" src="./images/image-1.png"></p>
 &nbsp;&nbsp;&nbsp;4.
 Give the new project the name same as the current Project with "-[your-github-handle]".
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: Copilot-Dev-Practices-dhruvg20